RVerse-Tutorials/QmdReport/README.md

 [A demo a Quarto report live view](https://rverse-tutorials.github.io/QmdReport/)

+## Quarto quicks and problems

+* flextable cross-refs don't work in pdf but kableExtra tables work and look better in some ways.
+So I use kableExtra for pdf's.
+* flextable is by far best for Word but cross-refs are broken.
+The Quarto dev team knows about the problem.
+* The Quarto {{include filename}} option for including files is very limited.
+The file has to be in same folder as the qmd that calls it.
+* The Quarto {{include filename}} breaks if the thing you call is calling `knit_expand()`.
+Why?
+So weird.
+* No merge and knit option. :(

 ## Aug 6 22 update

 I presented QmdReport at the last RWorkflow workshop.
 I'd made a lot of progress but many things were not working still.
 I made a bunch of updates and cleaned things up.